 By happy coincidence, we found ourselves in Stockholm for the celebration of Midsummer’s Eve and joined in the festivities at Skansen.

 Our flower-decorated wreathes could not match the craftsmanship of the wreathes we saw around us, but we wore them happily and proudly!
 And despite not knowing the songs and dances, we were warmly invited to participate in the dancing around the Midsummer pole!
-It was such a privilege to share in this special day with our Swedish hosts.
+It was such a privilege to share this special day with our Swedish hosts.